-NGOs and other advocacy coalitions are important stakeholders in a private health sector assessment, especially one that is focused on a specific health area, such as HIV and AIDS or family planning.
+NGOs and other advocacy coalitions are important stakeholders in a private health sector assessment, especially one that is focused on a specific health area, such as HIV/AIDS or family planning.
 These organizations will be familiar with local issues and concerns pertaining to the health area of interest, and may also be able to point the team to important groups or individuals to include as key informants.
+Women’s organizations often work hand in hand with the SRH and MNCH sectors and are often able to quickly articulate gender and health issues of interest.
+Be sure to include them in your NGO assessment.
+Rather than adapt many of these questions to be gender-specific, pose these questions to women’s or gender equality NGOs.
 View and download questions.

 Community-based health insurance (CBHI) is a type of private health insurance that typically targets low-income people.
 The West African mutuelles model is a well-known example of CBHI.
 More recently termed micro-insurance, these schemes offer protection to low-income people against specific health threats in exchange for regular premium payments.
 Where these programs exist, it is worthwhile to find out how they operate, which services they cover, and which providers (public or private) are in their network.
 View and download questions.